NaufalGhifari/minimalistTabTracker/README.md

 > This project is ***still in progress***, some features may be missing or unstable.

 **This project aims to:**
-1. Showcase a minimal full-stack capability: front-end, back-end, and database.
+1. Showcase a minimal full-stack capability: front-end, middleware, and database.
 2. Showcase CRUD [database](https://github.com/NaufalGhifari/minimalistTabTracker#-database-sqlite) operations from a web application.

 ## 💡 To get the app running: